Overview

 Therapy

 According to the American Psychiatric Association, cognitive-behavioral therapy (CBT) is frequently employed to manage symptoms of pyromania.
-CBT is based on the theory that there is a link between a person’s thoughts and behaviors, so modifying unhealthy or problematic thoughts can lead to a reduction in unwanted behaviors.
+CBT is based on the theory that there is a link between a person’s thoughts and behaviors, so modifying unhealthy or problematic thoughts can lead to a reduction in unwanted behaviors, like pyromania.
 With pyromania, where setting fires is often a method of processing emotions or responding to unhappy thoughts, a course of CBT treatment may break down that pattern.

 Medication